 Swanbourne House School, Swanbourne

 Swanbourne House School is a co-ed prep school (3-13 years) with a Christian ethos, in the sleepy rural village of Swanbourne, north of Aylesbury and close to Winslow and Milton Keynes in Bucks.
 The only co-ed prep school to offer full boarding in the county, it’s an attractive school with its early Victorian stone mansion, set in 55 acres of bucolic countryside where the 348 kids (200 boys, 148 girls) can dash around in rarified safety.
 Most of the children here are day pupils, but there’s ad hoc, flexi, weekly and full-boarding on offer from Y3 upwards, though most kids start in Y4-5.
-The pre-prep children have their own building and play area within the grounds and use the facilities of the main school as necessary.

 Not lacking!
-There’s a well-kept 20m swimming pool within an attractive walled area, an athletics track, a mixture of grass and artificial cricket nets, four astro courts, 10 tennis courts, a Cricket Pavilion, a dance studio and – Pringle jumper alert – a 6-hole golf course with views over the vale.
+There’s a well-kept 20m indoor swimming pool within an attractive walled area, an athletics track, a mixture of grass and artificial cricket nets, four astro pitches, 10 tennis courts, a Cricket Pavilion, a dance studio and – Pringle jumper alert – a 6-hole golf course with views over the vale.
 The indoor hall accommodates three badminton courts as well as facilitating indoor cricket nets and mini basketball courts.

 In 2015 the Music department was refurbished and it’s now a great facility, with practice and teaching rooms, plus a percussion room though there’s currently no dedicated drama space, with the main gym hall doubling up for drama shows and assemblies.

 But Swanbourne’s loveliest facility is its grounds, including massive wooded areas where kids roam around and make dens and climb trees (within reason – don’t worry, they’re stopped before they reach the top!).